Stellar-gas kinematic misalignments in EAGLE: enhanced SMBH growth in misaligned galaxies: Results

-It is worth investigating whether the enhanced BH growth found in galaxies experiencing unstable misalignments is imprinted on the galaxy population at $z\approx0.1$.
-This redshift was chosen arbitrarily and lies within the redshift limit probed by recent IFU surveys such as SAMI and MaNGA \citep{Bundy15}.
-Given the relatively low numbers of misaligned galaxies that coincide with this redshift in our pre-existing sample \citep[due to the relaxation requirement, see][]{Baker2024}, we extract a new sample of 5372 galaxies at $z\approx0.1$ matching the criteria in Section~\ref{Sample:} with no minimum BH mass requirement.
-These galaxies are classified according to their current kinematic state at $z\approx0.1$, of which 4166 are aligned ($\psi_{\rm{3D}}<30^{\circ}$), 308 are counter-rotating ($\psi_{\rm{3D}}>150^{\circ}$), and 898 are in the unstable misaligned regime ($30^{\circ}<\psi_{\rm{3D}}<150^{\circ}$).
+It is worth investigating whether the enhanced BH growth found in galaxies experiencing unstable misalignments is imprinted on the galaxy population at $z=0.1$.
+This redshift was chosen arbitrarily and lies within the redshift limit probed by recent IFU surveys such as SAMI and Mapping Nearby Galaxies at Apache Point Observatory \citep[MaNGA; ][]{Bundy15}.
+Given the relatively low numbers of misaligned galaxies that coincide with this redshift in our pre-existing sample \citep[due to the relaxation requirement, see][]{Baker2024}, we extract a new sample of 5372 galaxies at $z=0.1$ matching the criteria in Section~\ref{Sample:} with no minimum BH mass requirement.
+These galaxies are classified according to their current kinematic state at $z=0.1$, of which 4166 are aligned ($\psi_{\rm{3D}}<30^{\circ}$), 308 are counter-rotating ($\psi_{\rm{3D}}>150^{\circ}$), and 898 are in the unstable misaligned regime ($30^{\circ}<\psi_{\rm{3D}}<150^{\circ}$).

 In Figure~\ref{plot: BH overmassive z=0.1} (top) we show the $M_* - M_{\mathrm{BH}}$ relationship of this sample alongside medians for each sub-sample of kinematic state.
 Stellar masses are measured within $2r_{50}$.
 Residuals of these medians are shown with respect to the total sample (bottom).
 We find overmassive black holes preferentially residing in galaxies that are currently misaligned and, to a lesser degree, counter-rotating.
 This trend is seen most strongly for intermediate-mass galaxies with $10^{9.7} \lesssim M_*/\rm{M}_{\odot} \lesssim 10^{10.5}$.
 For instance, misaligned and aligned galaxies show a maximum difference of $\sim0.6$~dex between BH masses at a turnover mass of $M_*\sim10^{10}$~M$_{\odot}$.
-Comparing the distributions of $M_{\rm{BH}}/M_*$ for aligned and misaligned galaxies, we find the differences to be significant (KS-test statistic $=0.21$, p-value $=1.8\times10^{-29}$).
-Similarly, for aligned and counter-rotating galaxies (KS-test statistic $=0.27$, p-value $=2.7\times10^{-18}$).
-As before, this enhancement is seen more strongly in LTGs than in ETGs.
+Comparing the distributions of $M_{\rm{BH}}/M_*$ for aligned and misaligned galaxies, we find the differences to be significant (KS-test statistic $=0.21$, p-value $\ll 10^{-10}$).
+Similarly, for aligned and counter-rotating galaxies (KS-test statistic $=0.27$, p-value $\ll 10^{-10}$).
+As before, this enhancement is seen more strongly among LTGs than in ETGs.
 These results remain unchanged if we crudely mimic observational measurements by using projected angles in two-dimensional (2D) space instead of 3D angles.